 Write down your plan of attack—which room on what day.
 Assign tasks to family members or friends if you are living together.

 Start small.
-Choose a room or space to begin your decluttering journey.
+Choose a room, space, or clutter category to begin your decluttering journey.
 You can pick the room that needs the most work, or one that requires the least effort if you want to ease into it.

 3. Get the supplies